 - Improves Vision: Blueberries contain anthocyanosides that provide protection against age-related macular degeneration, myopia and hypermetropia, cataracts, glaucoma, diabetic retinopathy, dryness and retinal infections and improves night vision.
 Blue Berries also contain anti oxidants called Carotenoids-lutein and zeaxanthin, Flavonoids -rutin, resveritrol, quercetin, in addition to vitamin C, E, A, selenium, zinc and phosphorus, essential for the ocular health.

-- Immune System Booster: Blueberries rich anti oxidants like Anthocyanin, vitamin C, B complex, vitamin E, vitamin A, anti-bacterial copper, selenium, zinc, and haemoglobin-booster iron, strengthens your immune system and prevent colds, fever, pox and other viral and bacterial communicable diseases.
+- Immune System Booster: Blueberries rich anti oxidants like Anthocyanin, vitamin C, B complex, vitamin E, vitamin A, anti-bacterial copper, selenium, zinc, and haemoglobin-booster iron,

 - Reduces Belly Fat: Polyphenols and Catechins found in blueberries activate fat-burning genes in abdominal fat cells, lower triglycerides and cholesterol levels, and improve fasting glucose and insulin sensitivity.
 When combined with a low-fat diet it lowers body weight, and total fat and liver mass.